railsbridge-boston/railsbridge-boston/views/curriculum/configure_db_for_heroku.markdown

 # Configure a database for Heroku

 ## Overview
-Heroku uses a database called PostGres.
-So far, locally, you've been using a database called Sqlite3.
+Heroku uses a database called PostgreSQL.
+So far, locally, you've been using a database called SQLite3.
 We'll make a small change to our Gemfile to make this this distinction.

 ## Goals
 * Update your application's configuration to use PostGres in production.